How Much Do Tube Lasers Cost? (2026)

 Laser Type

-A CO2-powered laser cutting machine’s initial investment cost is lower than fiber laser machines.
+The initial investment cost of a CO2-powered laser cutting machine is lower than that of a fiber laser machine.
 However, a fiber laser system has a much longer life span, ten times longer than a CO2 source.
 So, over time, the maintenance costs of CO2 lasers will negate the initial cost savings.

 Another reason fiber lasers are more expensive is their smaller spot diameter, which results in higher cutting precision.